 2019 was marked by the most dire prognosis about the climate crisis and by the most hopeful movement of young people taking to the streets for climate justice.
 The Intergovernmental Panel on Climate Change clearly named the industrial agricultural system as one of the major contributors to the crisis and a threat to biodiversity on the planet.
 If taken seriously by governments, this condemnation should result in policies that support small and medium producers, and create more work for young people interested in sustainable farming.

-This video asks the question of who will feed us in the future, and in the particular context of North America (or Turtle Island).
+This video asks the question of who will feed us in the future, and in the particular context of North America.
 We consider the reality that much of the food in the north (the U.S. and Canada) is produced by workers in the south (including Mexico).

 Like many aging farmers, organic farmer Dianne Kretschmar is facing a farm labour crisis with few young people interested in putting their hands in the soil.
 She is hoping to pass her farming practice on to her son, Dan, who has a dream of transforming the farm into an agroecology school.